divio/divio-cloud-docs/introduction/django-03-setup-project-locally.rst

     RUN pip install django==3.1

 However this would quickly become quite unpleasant to deal with as the list of Python dependencies grows, so don't do that.
-A better way is to create a new file ``requirements.txt`` in the project, and list any dependencies in it:
+A better way is to create a new file ``requirements.txt`` in the project, and then list any dependencies in it:

 ..  code-block:: text